NSPManager/NSPanelManager/README.md

 * Copy all the files from the "docker"-directory in the GitHub repo to the new "nspanelmanager"-directory.
 * In Home Assistant, navgiate to Settings -> Addons -> Addon store.
 * In the upper right corner, press the three dots and choose "Check for update".
 In a few seconds the "NSPanel Manager" addon show show up under "Local add-ons".
 If this is not the case, refresh the page.If it still doesn't show, try restarting Home Assistant.
 Some users has reported that Home Assistant needs to be restarted for it to rekognize the new addon.
-* Install the addon, run it up and continue below.
+* Install the addon, run it up.
+* * Press settings for some initial settings:
+* Insert your MQTT settings
+* Insert API information to Home Assistant or Openhab
+* Save
+* Now we're ready to add some NSPanels!

 **Note:** If you change the port 8001 to something else, live update of the web interface will not work properly.
 This is a known bug and we are working on fixing it.